fengxia41103/myblog/content/thoughts/future value.md

 I was thinking about [future value][1] this morning.
-Why? because I was thinking about this Chinese phrase, 寅吃卯粮, which means that one consumes now stock meant for future use.
+Why? because I was thinking about this Chinese phrase, 寅吃卯粮, which means that one consumes savings meant for future use.
 The term bears a negative emotion that is used to criticize someone or some action that is irresponsible (in view of the present) and generally a bad idea.
 After all, shouldn't one only use what his means can cover?
 It is a